emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 ---
 layout: post
-title: How I Rest From Work
+title: Scotty Tutorial Part 1
-date: 2017-09-12 13:32:20 +0300
+date: 2020-01-02
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: Basic Server Setup and JSON validation.
-img: i-rest.jpg # Add image post (optional)
+img: Haskell.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Holidays, Hawaii]
+tags: [Scotty, Haskell]
 ---

-Ok lets get started Now we will start by building a larger haskell application from the ground up and we will first build simply using just explicit paramter passing and as few language extensions for simplicity.
-In order to get started we will first focus on building out the user signup portion of our application.
+Ok lets get started we will start by building a larger haskell application from the ground up and we will first build simply using just explicit paramter passing and as few language extensions as possible for simplicity.
+In order to get started we will first focus on building out our user signup validation and setting up a basic server.
 Lets add some packages to our project so that we can really get started you will need to add the following to your package.yaml file.

 *package.yaml*
 ```yaml